Sachin7397/url-shortner/README.md

 bash
 Copy code
 npm install
-3. Configure Environment Variables
+3. Configure Environment Variables in files only PORT=8001 MONGO_URI=mongodb://localhost:27017/url-shortener
-Create a .env file in the backend directory and add the following variables:

-env
-Copy code
-PORT=8001
-MONGO_URI=mongodb://localhost:27017/url-shortener
 Replace MONGO_URI with your MongoDB connection string if you're using a hosted instance.